 So you aced your teaching interview, and it is now time to advance to the next step: the demo lesson.
-In the teacher hiring process, your demo lesson shows your potential school all of your strengths as a teacher.
+In the teacher hiring process, your demo lesson shows your potential school district all of your strengths as a teacher.

 What is a demo lesson?